theNizo/installMicroG/README.md

 		* BlankStore, which is basically just a blank store.
 		* FakeStore, which is basically a dummy.
 		* You can also install the original PlayStore.apk, you can get it from [APKmirror](apkmirror.com).
 I haven't tested it.
 	* UnifiedNlp (if you want location services.
-You will need a location and address lookup backend)
+You will need a location and address lookup backend.
+Some apps, like OSMand (OpenStreetMaps client) work without it.)
 4. Open microG settings
 	1. Allow missing permissions (you can still revoke them with XPrivacy or LineageOS's PrivacyGuard)
-	2. Enable the Google Services you need (I didn't enable Google Cloud Messaging and didn't even install GsfProxy and it still worked.)
+	2. Enable the Google Services you need (You don't even have to check any)
 	3. Open Self-Check **(don't activate Battery Optimization yet)**
 		* Try enabling everything under "Signature Spoofing support".
 Here is a known issue where you can't activate "System grants signature spoofing permission", please read the section (Known problems) below.
 Everything works when the first 4 marks in "Installed Packages" are set.
-		* Make sure the Gsf and/or Location points are set, if you installed those features.
+		* Make sure the GSF and/or Location checkboxes are set, if you installed those features.
 5. **Reboot**
 6. Open microG settings again
 	* Self-Check (**Enable Battery optimizations**)